[Coronavirus] Virus recovery talks should ditch old taboos: EU's Vestager

 Green, digital economy

-Vestager, who is also responsible for the EU's digital strategy, said with lockdown measures many people have direct experience how digital media work, what are the benefits, and limitationa.
+Vestager, who is also responsible for the EU's digital strategy, said with lockdown measures many people have direct experience how digital media work, what are the benefits, and limitations.

 "In that respect, we have a different baseline," she said of the digital strategy, arguing that it was more relevant than ever before.